-For instance, a 40-year-old male, who is in good health and doesn’t smoke, could get a new, 20-year term policy with $1,000,000 of coverage for $2,172 a year.
-But if he waited a year and purchased the same policy at age 41 it would cost $2,340 a year—and $2,508 a year if purchased at age 42.
+For example, a 40-year-old non-smoking male in good health could get a new, 20-year term policy with $1 million coverage for $2,172 a year.* However, if he were to purchase the same policy at age 41, his cost would rise to $2,340 a year—and he'd spend $2,508 annually if he waited another year.

 As you age, your average life insurance costs increase.
 Based on our policies, we developed a chart that shows the shift in premiums based on different age groups.
 The term life insurance quotes shown represent a 10-year term life insurance policy with a death benefit of $1 million for applicants in good health.

 In this scenario, the monthly cost of life insurance for a 35-year-old non-smoker would be $65.
 A 45-year-old non-smoker would pay a $135 monthly premium for the same policy.* By purchasing this policy at age 35 instead of 45, you could save $840 per year over the life of your policy.

 If you delay buying life insurance until you have kids, it could cost you valuable years of locking in a low premium.
 Even if you don’t yet have children to protect, life insurance can cover your personal debts, medical bills, home mortgage, lost wages, and even funeral expenses.

 Your health status is one of the most crucial factors when determining premiums.
 The healthier you are, the less you pay, so getting life insurance at a younger age can be advantageous.
 As you age, the risk of developing health issues (such as cancer or diabetes) can lead to higher premiums and sometimes make it difficult to get coverage.
 Securing life insurance earlier in life helps protect you—and those who depend on you—against any unexpected changes.